-Parents may aid a child's laziness
+Parents may unwittingly aid a lazy child

 Got a high school or college kid who zones out with video games or TV instead of tackling his schoolwork or pursuing a career?

 You might be unwittingly contributing to the problem, says Adam Price, a psychologist with offices in New York and New Jersey whose practice is tailored to young adults.

 "We can de-motivate our kids when we rescue them from consequences," says Price, the father of two college-student children, ages 19 and 21.
 "We learn when we make choices and face consequences.
 When parents soften the blow, we're not helping our kids learn."